-In particular influencing younger people's habits appears to be important.
-According to e.g. Lanzendorf (2003) and Simma and Axhausen (2003), the way one grows up influences the way one travels, including habits and one's perspectives on the car, for the rest of one's life course.
-Other research from the public health domain (Millstein and Litt, 1990) shows that habits developed during the adolescence period will have a significant impact on the lifelong lifestyle of individuals.
-Furthermore, in particular commuting behavior is mostly habitual and habits are usually formed immediately after getting a job.
-These habits are expected to be influenced though by behavioural intentions developed before getting a job (Fujii and Gärling, 2003).
+In particular, influencing younger people's habits appears to be important.
+According to Lanzendorf (2003) and Simma and Axhausen (2003), for example, the way one grows up influences the way one travels, including habits and one's perspectives on the car, for the rest of one's life course.
+Other research from the public health domain (Millstein & Litt, 1990) shows that habits developed during adolescence will have a significant impact on the lifelong lifestyle of individuals.
+Furthermore, commuting behavior in particular is mostly habitual and habits are usually formed immediately after getting a job.
+These habits are expected to be influenced, however, by behavioral intentions developed before getting a job (Fujii & Gärling, 2003).

-Thus the main foci of this research are university students where it is expected that their current habits could influence their commuting behaviour not only presently but also after they graduate and obtain a job.
+Thus the main foci of this research are university students, whereby it is expected that their current habits could influence their commuting behavior not only in the present but also after they graduate and obtain a job.
 We aim to distinguish factors that lead to actual car purchases among students and factors that lead to a desire to buy cars in the future and hence survey car owners as well as (current) non-car owners.

-The structure of this paper is as follows: After this introduction, the second part of this paper will discuss previous research on car ownership forecasting and the motivation of individuals to buy cars.
-The following part discusses first characteristics of our study area, Bandung, Indonesia, before explaining the survey among students regarding their motivation to buy cars.
-We then describe first some aggregate statistics before employing principal component analysis to extract attitudinal factors that we hypothesize to determine car ownership decisions.
-These factors are subsequently used for regression and structural equation modelling (SEM) to understand car ownership factors.
-Finally, in Section 6 some conclusions and implications for transport planning are drawn.
+The structure of this article is as follows: After this introduction, the second part of this article will discuss previous research on car ownership forecasting and the motivation of individuals for buying cars.
+The next part first discusses characteristics of our study area, Bandung, Indonesia, before explaining the survey among students regarding their motivation for buying cars.
+We then describe some aggregate statistics before employing principal component analysis to extract attitudinal factors that we hypothesize to determine car ownership decisions.
+These factors are subsequently used for regression and structural equation modeling (SEM) to understand car ownership factors.
+Finally, in the last section some conclusions and implications for transport planning are drawn.

-2. LITERATURE REVIEW
+2. Literature review

-To model nation-wide car ownership models GDP is generally found to be the most important factor (Tanner, 1978).
-After considerable trials of alternatives, Tanner proposed an equation for car ownership per person that includes, besides GDP, income per person, population density, growth of population over 10 years, the population proportions under 15 and over 64, and the percentage of self-employed people.
-Together these factors "explained" 89 percent of the variation in car ownership between countries.
-Studies about car ownership in developing countries also find GDP to be a key determinant to replicate and predict car ownership levels (Kahn and Willumsen, 1986; Button et al, 1993; Sillaparcharn, 2007).
+To model nationwide car ownership models, GDP is generally found to be the most important factor (Tanner, 1978).
+After considerable trials of alternatives, Tanner proposed an equation for car ownership per person that includes, besides GDP, income per person, population density, growth of population over 10 years, population proportions under 15 and over 64, and percentage of self-employed people.
+Together these factors "explained" 89% of the variation in car ownership between countries.
+Studies about car ownership in developing countries also find GDP to be a key determinant to replicate and predict car ownership levels (Button, Ngoe, & Hine, 1993; Kahn & Willumsen, 1986; Sillaparcharn, 2007).

-Explaining car ownership levels by GDP development has also some important disadvantages though.
+Explaining car ownership levels by GDP development also has some important disadvantages, however.
 The main weakness is that there is no reason to expect relations of this kind to apply unchanged over long time periods and in particular when saturation is being approached (Tanner, 1978).
 Further, and possibly more important, this method cannot be used for proposing sustainable transport policies.
-For example, the above mentioned literature on soft transport measures, shows that one does not have to (nor wants to) reduce the GDP to reduce car ownership levels.
+For example, the above-mentioned literature on soft transport measures shows that one does not have to (nor want to) reduce the GDP to reduce car ownership levels.
 This explains the motivation for more disaggregate studies on car ownership levels.